|Search the WinSPC Knowledgebase

 WinSPC has the ability to prompt a device to send a reading, or prompt the operator that a reading is required, at certain intervals or at specific times during Data Collection.
-This can free up the operator from having to prompting a device at scheduled times, or it can remind the operator th ...
+This can free up the operator from having to prompt a device at scheduled times, or it can remind the operator that ...

 - How can I create a control test to count the number of samples in a subgroup that are out of spec?

 In WinSPC 8.3.4, a new subgroup level control test type has been added that allows a user to setup a custom control test that counts the number of readings in a subgroup that meet a certain criteria (such as the number of readings outside the spec limits).
 Using this new subgroup level control ...

 - How do I configure a WinSPC Navigator button to open a webpage?

 Each collection plan in WinSPC allows an administrator to link up to four documents to a series of buttons that are accessible in the Navigator screen and during data collection.
 To setup a Navigator button that opens to a specific web page: Set the default viewer for the Navigator button that ...

 - How can I quickly search or find an item in WinSPC?